 The Geological Engineering curriculum provides a strong foundation in the basic sciences, mathematics, geological science and basic engineering along with specialized upper level instruction in integrated applications to real problems.
 Engineering design is integrated throughout the four year program, beginning in Design I (Freshman year) and ending with the capstone design courses in the senior year.
-The program is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, telephone (410) 347-7700.
+The program is accredited by the Engineering Accreditation Commission of Accreditation Inc, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, telephone (410) 347-7700.
 Students have the background to take the Fundamentals of Engineering Exam, the first step in becoming a registered Professional Engineer.